Pencil drawing of a basket of onions and garlic.

 Types Of Artistic Representation

 Artistic representation can be subjective or objective.
-If strong feelings contributed to the creation of the work of art, the artist will try to convey that to the viewers.
+If strong feelings contribute to the creation of the work of art, the artist will try to convey that to the viewers.

 Realistic representation derives from the optical perception of objects, which means that the artist will choose the elements and materials with which to present the objects he saw.
 This method can be considered artistic only if it is not a passive imitation of seen things, but a visual reshaping.